Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 CE); Ganesha as son of Parvati (Girija); climb 283 steps carved into the hillside (guide assists all guests); the cool,

-ancient cave atmosphere is extraordinary; magnificent views of the Junnar valley from the hilltop; the cave was
+ancient cave atmosphere is extraordinary, with magnificent views of the Junnar valley from the hilltop; the cave was

 converted from a Buddhist vihara to a Ganesha temple; the idol faces north (unique among the eight)